Look-alike Horse Float Vendor – False and Misleading Representations

-It has been brought to our attention by an ever-increasing number of people that a WA based float vendor has copied the look of our floats in every way and even used our name on the side of their product for short period of time until ordered to stop doing so.
+It has been brought to our attention by a growing number of people that a WA based float vendor has copied the look of our floats in every way and even used our name on the side of their product for short period of time until ordered to stop doing so.
 This vendor has reportedly been telling potential float buyers that their competing brand of Floats is manufactured by or in some way connected to the Imperial brand of horse floats.
 This is an unequivocally false and deliberately misleading statement in breach of Consumer law and Federal Competition and Consumer legislation.

 The purpose of their actions to make their product appear like the Genuine article along with their ill-fated attempt to use our name alongside theirs would seemingly be to deliberately mislead the general public to perceive the quality and brand reputation of Imperial floats to be associated with their product. it has certainly had that effect for many people who have contacted imperial seeking warranty and or to clarify this naming issue.

 if you have been duped into purchasing a product whereby you have been misled to believe it is an Imperial float and sold under another brand, please do not hesitate to contact imperial directly to report your experiences.
 This will contribute to our ongoing investigation into this matter.